matthieugrieger/versebot/docs/VerseBot Info.md

 This could be attributed to a few different things:
 * Your verse quotation doesn't follow the guidelines specified above.
 * The bot is down temporarily for maintenance/updates.
 * Heroku (where this bot is hosted) is down or is restarting apps.
+Heroku provides a [status page](https://status.heroku.com/) that you can check for Heroku downtimes.
 * The bot is trying to keep up with commands (there is a 30 second sleep period between comment scans).
 * The bot has crashed.
 This should be rare, but even if it does happen Heroku automatically restarts crashed apps within 10 minutes.